Wonderwall: Chart and sales performance

 "Wonderwall" reached the No. 2 spot in both Ireland and the United Kingdom in October and November 1995.
-It finished at No. 10 on the year-end chart for 1995 and at No. 26 on the 1990s decade-end in the UK.
-The track has sold and streamed 4.8 million units in the UK as of November 2024, certifying the song octuple platinum and making it Oasis' biggest-selling song in their homeland.
+It finished at No. 10 on the year-end chart for 1995.
+The track has sold and streamed 4.8 million units in the UK as of November 2024, certifying the song nine-times platinum and making it Oasis' biggest-selling song in their homeland.
 In August 2024, in light of the announcement of the band's reunion tour, "Wonderwall" re-entered at number 17 on the UK Singles Chart.
 On 5 September 2025, the song spent its 100th week on the UK chart.

 In the United States, the song peaked at No. 1 on the Modern Rock Tracks chart for a then-unprecedented ten weeks and reached No. 8 on the Billboard Hot 100 in March 1996, becoming their only top-10 hit on the latter chart.
+It has sold 2.9 million copies in the US as of July 2026.
 "Wonderwall" also proved to be a major hit in Australia and New Zealand, claiming the No. 1 spot in both countries.
 In Canada, the song reached No. 5 on the RPM 100 chart and topped the RPM Alternative 30 ranking.
+In October 2020, it became the first song from the 1990s to reach one billion streams on Spotify.